JOIN THE CAMPAIGN TODAY!

 The son of two public school teachers, and an early childhood educator himself, Ian's top priority is quality education.

 As state representative, Ian has worked across the aisle to sponsor and pass several key pieces of legislation.

 Bringing People Together

-Thank you for trusting me to represent District 87 in the Missouri General Assembly.
+Thank you for trusting me to represent you in the Missouri General Assembly.
 I ran to bring people together.
 From the time I grew up in Southern Missouri, I’ve enjoyed discussing issues with those who may see them differently.
-As a progressive in Missouri, I don’t believe we must sacrifice our principles to prosper.
+I don’t believe we must sacrifice our principles to prosper.
 Click here to learn more about me.

 The state saw a historic number of Missourians apply for unemployment benefits in 2020.
 About 639,000 Missourians filed in the first three months of the COVID pandemic, as businesses shut down to stave off the virus’ spread.

 “They were encouraged to apply,” said Jim Guest, director of the volunteer lawyers program at Legal Services of Eastern Missouri.